 In the spring of 2005, the second version came online.

 Also written in Java, It looked like this:

-They used flash and this is the appearance as it is today (July, 2010).
+They used Flash and this is the appearance as it was from July 2007, through 2013.

 In early 2009, Sekkoia was bought out by the Mattel Corporation.